dsoto/ensp-202-notes/metacognition.md

 [similarity between many popular songs.](https://www.youtube.com/watch?v=QpB_40hYjXU)

-## Limits of Quantitative Reasoning

-- Mathematics can only describe the world as it is
-- It isn't a good tool for claims about how it should be
-- Positive statements are about how the world is
-- Normative statements are how we think the world should be

-## Learning objectives

-- Increase your confidence using mathematics
-- Able to use mental and mathematical models
-- Quantitative critical thinking

 ## Knowledge and Skills

 - You will gain very little knowledge in this class since we will be using mathematics you have already learned
 - You will gain many new skills in applying your existing mathematics to problems

-## Using Computers

-We will learn to use computers to perform and communicate our estimations and mathematical arguments.